Rayanworkout/RepositoryBackups/README.md

 If you plan to backup private repositories, you'll need to mention your Github token.
 Password authentication is no longer allowed.

 Create a token by following the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+The token will need repositories permissions.

 ```bash
   TOKEN="GITHUB_TOKEN"
 ```
-Save your changes, it should be ok.
+Save your changes.

 Finally, make sure the bash script is executable.